 Psychometric tests

-This scale incorporates items developed by Robert Altemeyer at the University of Manitoba.
+In the BBC Prison Study we measured authoritarianism using a popular scale developed by Robert Altemeyer at the University of Manitoba (Altemeyer, 1996).
 On each scale respondents circle a single number to indicate their level of agreement with a particular statement.

 do not agree at all 1 2 3 4 5 6 7 agree completely